cloudspannerecosystem/autoscaler/terraform/gke/README.md

 7. To prepare to configure the Autoscaler, run the following command:

     ```sh
-    envsubst < autoscaler-config/autoscaler-config.yaml.template > autoscaler-config/autoscaler-config.yaml
+    for template in $(ls autoscaler-config/*.template) ; do envsubst < ${template} > ${template%.*} ; done
     ```

 8. Next, to see how the Autoscaler is configured, run the following command to output the example configuration:

     ```sh
-    cat autoscaler-config/autoscaler-config.yaml
+    cat autoscaler-config/autoscaler-config*.yaml
     ```

-    Each stanza is used to configure a different Spanner instance.
-For the schema of the configuration, see the
+    You can configure multiple Spanner instances by including multiple stanzas.
-    [Poller configuration][autoscaler-config-params] section.
+    For the schema of the configuration, see the [Poller configuration][autoscaler-config-params] section.

-9. If you have chosen to use Firestore to hold the Autoscaler state as described above, edit the above file, and remove the following lines:
+9. If you have chosen to use Firestore to hold the Autoscaler state as described above, edit the above files, and remove the following lines:

     ```yaml
      stateDatabase: